Kurt Schmitt: Biography

-On 29 June 1933 Schmitt was appointed Reich Economy Minister, succeeding Alfred Hugenberg, and he also took on honorary membership in the SS (no. 101,346).
+On 29 June 1933 Schmitt was appointed Reich Minister of Economics as well as Prussian Minister of Economics and Labor, succeeding Alfred Hugenberg, and he also took on honorary membership in the SS (member number 101,346).
 In August 1933 he took the function of Prussian Plenipotentiary in the Reich Government.
-In October of the same year he was appointed to the Prussian State Council.
-The Academy for German Law also took him on as a member.
+On 11 July 1933, he was named to the recently reconstituted Prussian State Council by Prussian Minister President Hermann Göring.
+On 3 October he became an inaugural member of Hans Frank's Academy for German Law.

 On 13 March 1934 Schmitt made known what the new arrangement would be for the industrial economy.
 The leader of the overall organization of the industrial economy was to be Philipp Kessler, as leader of the Reich Federation of the Electrical Industry.
 When Schmitt wanted to replace the Reich Federation of German Industry with overall state control, he ran up against concentrated resistance from business leaders.
 Furthermore, Hjalmar Schacht undertook efforts to oust Schmitt from his ministerial office so that he could take it over himself.
-(3) During a speech on 28 June 1934 Schmitt had a heart attack and collapsed.
-He used this opportunity to go on a long recuperative holiday, and later, on 31 January 1935, Hitler approved his dismissal from ministerial office.
-On 3 August 1934 Schacht became Schmitt's successor as Reich Economy Minister.
+During a speech on 28 June 1934 Schmitt had a heart attack and collapsed.
+He used this opportunity to go on a long recuperative holiday.
+When he departed on this extended leave of absence, Schacht took over the management of Schmitt's ministries on 3 August 1934.
+On 30 January 1935, Hitler approved Schmitt's dismissal from ministerial office and Schacht formally became Reich and Prussian Economy Minister.

-After coming back from his extended leave in 1935, he took over the chairmanship in the supervisory board of AEG AG and the Deutsche Continental Gasgesellschaft (a gas company) in Dessau.
+After coming back from his extended leave in 1935, Schmitt took over the chairmanship in the supervisory board of AEG AG and the Deutsche Continental Gasgesellschaft (a gas company) in Dessau.
 In 1937, and until 1945, he held the board chairmanship of Münchener Rückversicherung AG.
 He was also on Allianz AG's supervisory board until 1945.
 As a member of the Freundeskreis Reichsführer-SS, Heinrich Himmler promoted him to SS-Brigadeführer on 15 September 1935.
-(4) Since Schmitt was functioning as AEG supervisory board chairman, they donated to Himmler between RM 12,000 and 15,000 yearly, and Münchner Rückversicherung and Continental Gasgesellschaft between RM 6,000 and 8,000.
+Since Schmitt was functioning as AEG supervisory board chairman, they donated to Himmler between RM 12,000 and 15,000 yearly, and Münchner Rückversicherung and Continental Gasgesellschaft between RM 6,000 and 8,000.

 From 1945 to 1949, Schmitt had to undergo Denazification, administered by the United States Army.
-He lost all his offices, and he was barred from practising his profession.
+He lost all his offices and was barred from practising his profession.
 In 1946 he was classified as a Hauptschuldiger (lit. "main culprit").
 This designation was reviewed in several court proceedings, and was overturned in 1949.
 He would now only be classified as a Mitläufer, or follower.
 He nevertheless still had to pay a fine and the court costs.

 Decorations

 In 1914, Schmitt was awarded the Iron Cross 2nd class.
-He also received the Verwundetenabzeichen in black, an award given wounded soldiers.
+He also received the Verwundetenabzeichen in black, an award given to wounded soldiers.
 Further decorations: the War Merit Cross first class without swords, the War Merit Cross 2nd class without swords.
 From the SS he received the "Reichsführer-SS Sword of Honour" and the "Totenkopfring der SS" (SS Death's Head Ring).